-From going on road trips with my friends to taking a long Uber ride back home, I always seem to get instantly sleepy the moment the car pulls off.
+Whether on a road trip with my friends or taking a long Uber ride back home, I always seem to get instantly sleepy the moment the car pulls off.
 For many years, I assumed it was just from being tired from the day, but I discovered that this condition has a name: Carcolepsy.

 Car rides are tedious and cause “highway hypnosis.’

-A big scientific explanation for why people get tired after long stints of being in a car is known as “highway hypnosis.”
+One scientific explanation of why people get tired after long stints of being in a car is known as “highway hypnosis.”

-In “Traffic and Transport Psychology: Theory and Applications”, a book created by Geoffrey Underwood, he defines highway hypnosis as a “trance-like state that one can experience from either driving or riding in a car for a long period of time.”
+In “Traffic and Transport Psychology: Theory and Applications” by Geoffrey Underwood, the author defines highway hypnosis as a “trance-like state that one can experience from either driving or riding in a car for a long period of time.”
 Although his theory focuses around the general feeling of tiredness, it has nothing to do with being physically fatigued, although the two go hand and hand.

 Repetition and high predictability are much of what goes into highway hypnosis.
-Repetition and high predictability are much of what goes into highway hypnosis.
-Since long car rides, most of the time, deals with similar factors –things like long monotonous roads, tallow and white painted lines and bright street lights – it causes are attention span to take a plunge.
+Since long car rides mostly involve similar factors –things like long monotonous roads, yellow and white painted lines and bright street lights – it causes our attention span to take a plunge.

 Because we’re so used to seeing the same things over and over again, the entire process begins to feel almost autonomous.
 Underwood explains this is what causes a state of sleepiness, not total fatigue.